Join the practice

 We are currently accepting new patients

-To register at Mitchley Avenue Surgery, each patient will need to download and complete the following two forms: GMS1 and adult or child registration form.
+To register at Mitchley Avenue Surgery, either download and complete the following two forms: GMS1 and adult or child registration form.
 These can either be emailed or brought in to the practice along with the appropriate ID (see below).
-Please refer to the map to ensure that you are in our catchment area.
+Patients are also able to use the NHS Register with a GP surgery service.
+Registrations can be submitted through our website, the NHS website or the NHS App (Please note you will be directed to our main site Selsdon Park Medical Practice).
+Please click the words highlighted in blue.

 Adults 16+